Leogy06/EduCart/README.md

-A online garage sale using MERN
+An online garage sale using MERN